-Explore your options for student loan rehabilitation before your loans go into collections, wage garnishment occurs, your credit history is affected and your debt takes control of your financial freedom.
+Are you experiencing default or wage garnishment on your student loans?
+Explore your options for student loan rehabilitation to save your credit and take control of your financial freedom.

 If you have student loans in default and want to get your payments back on track, rehabilitating your student loan can help you regain your financial footing and repair relationships with your lenders.